cocos2d/cocos2d-x/README.md

 ### Build and run a new project for OSX ###

     $ cocos run -p mac

+### Build and run a new project for Tizen ###

+The cocos command line tools doesn't support Tizen yet, you have to use Tizen IDE to do the build.

+Please refer to this [guide](http://cocos2d-x.org/docs/installation/Tizen/index.html ).

 ### Build and run a new project for Linux ###